Steven C. Silverman

 Mr. Silverman has spent his entire career in public service.
 Prior to being named Director of the National Appeals Division, he served as a Deputy Assistant Attorney General at the Environment and Natural Resources Division of the United States Department of Justice.
 In that capacity, Mr. Silverman played a key role in the Department of Justice's handling of actions to combat climate change, uphold rules under the Clean Air Act, negotiate the Federal Government's cleanup responsibilities at the Hanford Nuclear Site in Washington State, and respond to the Deepwater Horizon Oil Spill in the Gulf of Mexico.

-Before serving as Deputy Assistant Attorney General, Mr. Silverman served as the Deputy General Counsel at the United States Department of Agriculture in Washington, D.C.
+Before serving as Deputy Assistant Attorney General, he served as the Deputy General Counsel at the United States Department of Agriculture in Washington, D.C.
 As Deputy General Counsel, he played a key role in helping the Forest Service promulgate a historic new planning rule to guide forest management activities on 193 million acres of National Forest System land.

 Mr. Silverman also served as the Acting General Counsel of USDA from August 2009 to January 2010.
 During that time, he led efforts to resolve several high profile class action civil rights lawsuits that had challenged the Department for several decades.